chrisns/talks/PolicyAsVersionedCodeLightning.md

 ![bg](./images/policy20.png)

 <!--
-Great I say, I write code too, lets be friends, and hand them a printed QR code of my public gpg key, so you they can trust me.
+Great I say, I write code too, lets be friends, and hand them a printed QR code of my public gpg key, so they can trust me.
 -->

 ---